Smudging and the use of smudge sticks have become quite popular in recent years, with white sage being the most popular

-What most of us refer to as smudge sticks are simply a bundle of dried herbs that have been wrapped together into a stick.
+What most of us refer to as smudge sticks are simply a bundle of dried herbs that have been wrapped together to form a sort of wand.
 You then light the tip, blow out the flame, and allow the fragrant smoke to waft through a space.

-The term “smudging” refers to a ceremonial or ritual practice of burning herbs to purify and cleanse a space or other people.
+The term “smudging” refers to a distinctly Native American ceremonial or ritual practice that involves burning herbs to purify and cleanse a space or other people.

 However, burning herbs and using aromatic smoke in ritual has been practiced since ancient times, and spans many different cultures worldwide.

 Why Use Smudge Sticks?

-Using smudge sticks, or smudging, as it is called, is one of my favorite ways to connect to plants and herbs in my nature-focused, spiritual practice.
+Using smudge sticks, or herbal smoke bundles, as I prefer to call them, is one of my favorite ways to connect to plants and herbs in my nature-focused, spiritual practice.

-I burn white sage or cedar to ritually purify my sacred space, a tarot deck, or crystal.
-I also burn white sage when I am feeling stressed, anxious, or overwhelmed.
+I burn sage or cedar to ritually purify my sacred space, a tarot deck, or crystal.
+I also burn sage when I am feeling stressed, anxious, or overwhelmed.

 The aroma and sight of the smoke swirling around me has an almost magical effect at easing tension and enhancing peaceful energy.